-To link to this resource use: https://libraries.indiana.edu/resources/unbisnet
+To link to this database use: https://libraries.indiana.edu/databases/unbisnet

 Primary bibliographic database of the United Nations, established in 1979.
 Indexes UN documents and publications and non-UN publications in the Dag Hammarskjold Library.

-UNBIS is the primary bibliographic database of the United Nations.
+United Nations Digital Library is the primary bibliographic database of the United Nations.
 It was established in 1979 and offers access to the documentary output of the United Nations and to non-UN publications acquired by the Dag Hammarskjold Library in New York or the Library of the United Nations Office at Geneva.

-UNBIS is comprised of Bibliographic files, the Index to Speeches file, Voting Records, Full Text Resolutions, Document Series Symbol, UNBIS Thesaurus, and Name Authorities.
+United Nations Digital Library is comprised of Bibliographic files, the Index to Speeches file, Voting Records, Full Text Resolutions, Document Series Symbol, UNBIS Thesaurus, and Name Authorities.